kyeongsoo/dash-simulation/README.md

 # dash-simulation
-Code and data for EEE 415 Labs on DASH simulation
+Code and data for EEE 415 Labs on DASH simulation.